elysemontano/elyse-lecture-notes/rails/full-stack-rails.md

 Let's take a look at our controller first.

 We want to allow our user to be able to add information to our database, but we have to protect what is being put into our database.
 Validations is certainly one layer of protection that we can setup, but Rails requires us to add an additional protection for any content handed to our database by a user.
+What we want to do in the controller is make sure that the user can only interact with the model they are contributing to, and can only provide information to the set collumns we have setup for that model.

+To do this, we need something called strong params.
+Strong params is a method with the naming convention of the model_params, in this case book_params.
+Inside the method, we will put params.require(:book).permit(:name, :read)

 ```ruby
 # app/controllers/book_controller.rb